Don’t like the smell of blue cheese? There's a gene for that! Uncover your potential through genomic science.

-Our ability to smell scents has been shown to be genetically influenced, with previous research showing an association between sensitivity to certain odors and gene variants near olfactory receptor genes.
-Olfactory receptors, which allow our bodies to detect odorants, are critical components in an individual's sense of smell.
-The blue cheese aroma actually is a result of a compound called 2-heptanone, meaning that our sensitivity to the smell of blue cheese is directly tied to our perception or detection of 2-heptanone.
+Our ability to smell scents appears to be genetically influenced.
+Research has shown that genetic variants affect how we perceive different smells.
+Olfactory receptors, which allow our bodies to detect odorants, are critical factors in an individual's sense of smell.
+The blue cheese smell is caused by a compound called 2-heptanone, meaning that our sensitivity to the smell of blue cheese is directly tied to our perception or detection of 2-heptanone.

 In a 2013 genome-wide association study, investigators examined unrelated Caucasian adults (aged 20 to 50) to examine the threshold levels at which the participants can smell 2-heptanone.
 They discovered that the ability to detect 2-heptanone is associated with a specific gene locus found on Chromosome 3.
 Consistent with previous research related to olfactory perception, the identified region is within a cluster of 18 olfactory receptors.

 Interestingly, 7 of these olfactory receptors are predicted to be pseudogenes, essentially imperfect copies of complete genes.
 Additionally, this finding was validated in another population consisting of Southeast Asian individuals, suggesting that the patterns observed may apply to other populations.
 Finally, when the researchers looked at the available information on the distributions of gene variants in different populations worldwide, they found that sensitivities to odors did not systematically differ across cultures.
 This suggests that a differential ability to perceive odors is not a major driver for differences in the types of cuisine we see around the world (and does not explain why some populations consume more blue cheese, for example).